 At least seven school days prior to the date set for a hearing before the Committee, the Associate Dean of Student Success shall notify the student in writing either in person or by sending a certified letter to the student's last known address providing the student with the following information:

 - A restatement of the charge or charges

 - The time and place of the hearing

 - A statement of the student's procedural rights

-On written request of the student, the hearing may be held prior to the expiration of the seven day advance notification period, if the Dean of Student Services and Development concurs with this change.
+With approval from the student, the hearing may be held prior to the expiration of the seven day advance notification period, if the Dean of Student Services and Development concurs with this change.

+d.
 Procedural Rights of Students include the following: